 PHA activities under the PBV program are subject to HUD environmental regulations in 24 CFR parts 50 and 58.
 The responsible entity must perform the federal environmental review under the National Environmental Policy Act of 1969 (42 U.S.C.
 4321 et seq.).
-The PHA may not commit to enter into a HAP contract nor enter into a HAP contract until it has complied with the environmental review requirements.
+The PHA may not commit to enter into a HAP contract until it has complied with the environmental review requirements.